dan-k-k/GTO-Poker-AI/README.md

 ## GTO Poker Bot using Neural Fictitious Self-Play (NFSP)

-This project is a Python-based implementation of a Texas Hold'em poker bot that learns to play using the Neural Fictitious Self-Play (NFSP) algorithm.
-The goal is to train an agent that approximates a Game Theory Optimal (GTO) strategy for heads-up (two-player) No-Limit Texas Hold'em.
+This project is a Python-based implementation of a Texas Hold'em poker bot that learns to play using the Neural Fictitious Self-Play algorithm.
+The goal is to train an agent that approximates a Game Theory Optimal strategy heads-up (two-player).

 The agent learns by playing against itself, using a combination of Reinforcement Learning (for finding the best response) and Supervised Learning (for building an average strategy).